At some point in time, as a homeowner, you're going to be curious about real

-A professional real estate sales person has complete access to all data for sales and current listings, so can prepare a detailed CMA based on home market values in your neighbourhood.
+A professional real estate sales person has complete access to all data for sales and current listings, thus can prepare a detailed CMA based on home market values in your neighbourhood.
 If they're experienced, they also have good instincts.
-If they're reasonably successful, they'll not fear being completely candid with their advice by objectively discussing your home and its marketability.
+And if they're reasonably successful, they'll not fear being completely candid with their advice by objectively discussing your home and its marketability, including its deficiencies.
 Be careful here:

 If an agent is desperate for business, they may tell you what you want to hear, which isn't necessarily what you need to know.